Col de Portet (Pyrenees)

-There is currently some speculation as to whether or not the upper part will be fully paved in time for the Col de Portet's debut in the 2018 edition of the Tour de France, or whether the organisers will leave it as a 'French Finestre'.
+There was some speculation as to whether or not the upper part will be fully paved in time for the Col de Portet's debut in the 2018 edition of the Tour de France, or whether the organisers will leave it as a 'French Finestre'.

 There is little traffic on the climb.